Getting ready to buy a dog crate for your pooch?

 Having trouble getting your dog to enjoy his or her new abode?
 You aren’t alone.
 Many owners have trouble transitioning their dogs to #cratelife.

 Helping your dog learn to love his crate involves making sure the first introduction is a positive and pleasant one.

 Make sure to start your crating sessions small and work your way up.
 Start with leaving the door completely open, and giving your pooch treats for being inside.
 Then try closing the door for only 15 seconds – then a minute, then 15 minutes, and finally up to 30 minutes.

 Treats and praise should be plentiful when your dog gets into the crate – you want this to be a place your dog loves!
-Also make sure to never rewards your dog’s whinning in the crate.
-Wait until your dog is silent to let them out – otherwise you are rewarding bad behavior!
+Also make sure to never rewards your dog’s whining in the crate.
+Wait until your dog is silent to let them out – otherwise, you are rewarding bad behavior!

 For more info, make sure to check out our guide on how to stop your dog from crying in the crate – it goes over in detail how to make your dog’s crate introduction and teach your dog to love his special spot!

 It’s also essential that you never use the crate as a form of punishment.
 It’s not a time-out spot.
 You don’t want your dog creating negative associations with the crate, so never put your dog in when you’re angry or mad.